antronerds/r2-tutorials/docs/One_Gene_View.md

     the current dataset (like e.g. age group) than the example in the previous section.
     For such an analysis R2 has the CliniSnitch function.
     Within this functionality a test is performed on each track.
-In addition, tracks are inspected before doing the test, and the test is changed according to the contents: for a numeric vs numeric track the correlation is calculated resulting in an r-pvalue;
-    categorical vs numerical tracks are tested with an anova test; nonrandom associations for categorical vs categorical tracks are tested with a Fisher's exact test.
+In addition, tracks are inspected before doing the test, and the test is changed according to the contents: for a numeric vs numeric track the correlation is calculated resulting in an r-pvalue, in other wordt the correlation between the p-values. categorical vs numerical tracks are tested with an anova test; nonrandom associations for categorical vs categorical tracks are tested with a Fisher's exact test.
 Furthermore, 'ND' samples are automatically removed, and are not considered a valid group.
     We can run a CliniSnitch analysis directly from the One Gene View page by clicking on the gene name under